ruipfcosta/blog/_posts/2019-06-10-codable-by-example.md

 let creditsContainer = try container.nestedContainer(keyedBy: CodingKeys.Credits.self, forKey: .credits)
 ```

 We use *nestedContainer(keyedBy:forKey:)* to decode the nested objects from the payload.
-The return type of this function is a new container containing the nested properties.
+The return type of this function is a new container holding the nested properties.
 From there we just need to decode those properties using the respective keys.

 ## Conclusion